MyUNiDAYS/unidays-javascript/README.md

 ## Request Parameters

-The request must contain several parameters relating to the discount/promotion redemption, including your UNiDAYS `CustomerId` and a unique `TransactionId` to identify the transaction in your system (for debugging purposes).
+The request must contain several parameters relating to the discount/promotion redemption, including your UNiDAYS `partnerId` and a unique `transactionId` to identify the transaction in your system (for debugging purposes).

 ### Example Basket